 Production Possibility Curve

-Points P, m and Q on contract curve are the respective points P’, m’ and Q’ on PPC curve.
-Also note the corresponding amount of goods X’s and Y’s in PPC curve.
+Points P, m, and Q on the contract curve are the respective points P’, m’, and Q’ on the PPC curve.
+Also, I’d like you to please note the corresponding amount of goods X’s and Y’s in the PPC curve.
 Any points above the PPC curve YP’m’Q’X are desirable but unattainable given the state of technology and factor inputs.
-Likewise, any points below the PPC curve are attainable but undesirable because they represent the inefficient usages of resources.
+Likewise, any points below the PPC curve are attainable but undesirable because they represent the inefficient usage of resources.

-The PPC curve is also called product transformation curve because moving from one point to other on PPC implies the transformation of one product to another.
-However, the transformation of product takes place via the diversion of resources from one product to another.
+The PPC curve is also called a product transformation curve because moving from one point to another on the PPC implies transforming one product into another.
+However, the transformation of products takes place via the diversion of resources from one product to another.

 What is marginal rate of product transformation?

-It is the rate at which one product is transferred to another product, holding constant the resources.
-In other words, it is the amount of Y good forgone for the additional one unit of X good, and is denoted by MRPTx,y.
-The more we transfer Y to X, the lesser the X we get from transformation; and thus, MRPTx,y increases.
-The concave shape of PPC curve is the result of increasing marginal rate of product transformation.
-Also note that marginal rate of product transformation (also a slope of PPC at that point) at any point on PPC curve is given by the slope of tangent at that point.
+It is the rate at which one product is transferred to another, holding constant the resources.
+In other words, it is the amount of Y good forgone for the additional one unit of X good, denoted by MRPTx,y.
+The more we transfer Y to X, the lesser the X we get from transformation; thus, MRPTx,y increases.
+The concave shape of the PPC curve results from the increasing marginal rate of product transformation.
+Also, I’d like to point out that the marginal rate of product transformation (also a slope of PPC at that point) at any point on the PPC curve is given by the slope of the tangent at that point.

 What is iso-revenue line?

-It is a locus of combinations of products that gives the same revenue.
-In other words, it represents the various combinations of X and Y goods whose sales give the same amount of revenue to firm.
-That means to say, any points on iso-revenue curve give the constant level of revenue to firm.
+It is a locus of combinations of products that give the same revenue.
+In other words, it represents the various combinations of X and Y goods whose sales provide the same revenue to the firm.
+That means to say, any points on the iso-revenue curve give a constant level of revenue to the firm.
 The higher the iso-revenue lines from the origin, the greater the revenue it depicts.

 Let us present iso-revenue line mathematically,